Posts Tagged ‘prison’

 • He kept tabs on store personnel using baby monitors.

-• He tunnel into the abandoned Circuit City next door at set up a larger hidden space there, with Spiderman posters on the wall and a DVD player.
+• He tunneled into the abandoned Circuit City next door at set up a larger hidden space there, with Spiderman posters on the wall and a DVD player.
 He even slept on Spiderman sheets.

 • During this time he got bolder, and started eating at a nearby Red Lobster.
 (Don’t know how he got the money; maybe fenced merchandise from the store?)